Cytokine: History of discovery

 Interferon-alpha, an interferon type I, was identified in 1957 as a protein that interfered with viral replication.
 The activity of interferon-gamma (the sole member of the interferon type II class) was described in 1965; this was the first identified lymphocyte-derived mediator.
 Macrophage migration inhibitory factor (MIF) was identified simultaneously in 1966 by John David and Barry Bloom.

 In 1969, Dudley Dumonde proposed the term "lymphokine" to describe proteins secreted from lymphocytes and later, proteins derived from macrophages and monocytes in culture were called "monokines".
 In 1974, pathologist Stanley Cohen, M.D. (not to be confused with the Nobel laureate named Stanley Cohen, who was a PhD biochemist; nor with the MD geneticist Stanley Norman Cohen) published an article describing the production of MIF in virus-infected allantoic membrane and kidney cells, showing its production is not limited to immune cells.
 This led to his proposal of the term cytokine.
 In 1993, Ogawa described the early acting growth factors, intermediate acting growth factors and late acting growth factors.

+Detection

+Because cytokines often circulate in very low concentrations, highly sensitive assays are required for their measurement.
+Various multiplex immunoassays have been developed to detect and quantify cytokines in plasma and other biofluids.
+For example, the NULISAseq Inflammation Panel 250 is a multiplex assay designed to measure 250 low-abundance inflammation targets, including cytokines, chemokines, and growth factors (such as IL-1B, IL-6, IFN-γ, TNF, CXCL10, and CCL2).
+According to the manufacturer, the assay utilizes NULISA technology to achieve attomolar sensitivity and a 12-log dynamic range from low sample volumes without the need for dilution.